gatsbyjs/gatsby/docs/docs/querying-with-graphql.md

 sub-components need.
 Then, Gatsby makes that data available in the browser when needed by your components.

+## Why is GraphQL so cool?

+* Eliminate frontend data boilerplate — no need to worry about requesting & waiting for data.
+Just ask for the data you need with a GraphQL query and it'll show up when you need it
+* Push frontend complexity into queries — many data transformations can be done at *build-time* within your GraphQL queries
+* It's the perfect data querying language for the often complex/nested data dependencies of modern applications
+* Improve performance by removing data bloat — GraphQL is a big part of why Gatsby is so fast as it enables lazy-loading the exact data in the exact form each view needs

 ## What does a GraphQL query look like?

 GraphQL lets you ask for the exact data you need.
 Queries look like JSON: